 Being a Big Fat Liar: Why Fudging Your Resume Will Get You Fired Faster Than a Coffee Break

-Be honest from the start.
+In addition, be honest from the start.
 You’re accountable for everything on your resume.
 If you choose to embellish, remember that you might end up back at your mom’s place.
 Hold off on moving out for now.

 Broadcasting Your Job Search to the World: How to Get Caught Job Hunting Without Even Trying